Below is a text only representation of the Patient Information Leaflet (ePIL).

 If your next dose is more than 12 hours later, take the missed dose as soon as you remember.

 If there are less than 12 hours until your next dose, do not take the missed dose.
-Then take your next dose at the usual time.
+Take your next dose at the usual time.

 Do not take a double dose to make up for a missed dose.